ut-issl/repository-template/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Do yyy

 ## Impact
-- e.g., `All tools are not working.`
+_Describe the scope of the bug's influence, e.g., `All tools are not working.`_

 ## Supplements
 - Please write supplements if you need them.